 |SPHL 6050||Biostatistics for Public Healt (or equivalent)||3|

 |EPID 7120||Epidemiologic Methods II ( or other advanced epidemiology course relevant to research )||3|

 |Select a minimum of 24 credits 2||24|

 |Total Credit Hours||30|

-Electives selected from relevant advanced courses offered within the department, school, or university in consultation with an academic advisor.
+Students consult with advisors to select environmental health advanced study courses in the department, school or university in consultation with an academic advisor.
 Additional credits may be needed to obtain a total of 72 credits.
 No more than 12 credits of special (independent) studies may be applied toward the doctoral degree.

 Students are required to take online research ethics training via CITI or another equivalent training program in research ethics.
 This certification must remain current throughout the program duration.